JohnnyTeutonic/MLP_Template/README.md

 # MLP_Template
-Experiment with creating an MLP from scratch
+Experiment with creating an MLP from scratch in C++
 ## WIP
 - currently supports only a single hidden layer
 - suports both classification and regression